Minion-Minyan | Commonly Confused Words

 etymology

-• Minyan is a term from Judaism, referring to a group of usually ten Jewish adults required for certain religious obligations.
+• Minyan pertains to a quorum of ten Jewish adults required for certain religious obligations, especially communal prayers.

 © 2025 Lithium Lab Pte Ltd